Main Content

 Size of padding to apply to input borders, specified as 2-by-3 matrix [t l f;b r k] of nonnegative integers, where t and b are the padding applied to the top and bottom in the vertical direction, l and r are the padding applied to the left and right in the horizontal direction, and f and k are the padding applied to the front and back along the depth.
 In other words, the top row specifies the prepadding and the second row defines the postpadding in the three dimensions.

-Example: [1 2 4;1 2 4] adds one row of padding to the top and bottom, two columns of padding to the left and right, and four planes of padding to the front and back of the input.
+Example: [1 2 4; 1 2 4] adds one row of padding to the top and bottom, two columns of padding to the left and right, and four planes of padding to the front and back of the input.

-Method to determine padding size, specified as 'manual' or 'same'.
+Method to determine padding size, specified as "manual" or "same".

-• If you set the 'Padding' option to 'same', then the software automatically sets PaddingMode to 'same' and calculates the size of the padding at training time so that the output has the same size as the input when the stride equals 1.
+• If you set the Padding argument to "same", then the software automatically sets PaddingMode to "same" and calculates the size of the padding at training time so that the output has the same size as the input when the stride equals 1.
 If the stride is larger than 1, then the output size is ceil(inputSize/stride), where inputSize is the height, width, or depth of the input and stride is the stride in the corresponding dimension.
 The software adds the same amount of padding to the top and bottom, to the left and right, and to the front and back, if possible.
 If the padding in a given dimension has an odd value, then the software adds the extra padding to the input as postpadding.
 In other words, the software adds extra vertical padding to the bottom, extra horizontal padding to the right, and extra depth padding to the back of the input.

 PaddingValueDescriptionExample